 When patients are engaged in therapy exercises during e-stim, it helps to further engage the brain-muscle connection.
 This will in turn increase the amount of motor control you can gain back.

 Exercise without electrical stimulation can still activate neuroplasticity and help stroke patients regain movement.
 For maximum benefit, though, the science is clear: combining e-stim with exercise is the best way to go.

-It’s important to work alongside a physical therapist when starting with electrical stimulation.
+It’s important to work alongside a therapist when starting with electrical stimulation.
+Physical therapists will often use e-stim for rehabilitation of the lower extremities, while occupational therapists will use it for the arms.
 These specialists know the best places to place the electrodes and which exercises are most helpful.
 If e-stim works well for you, ask your therapist to recommend a home e-stim device along with exercises you can practice at home.

 E-stim is sometimes uncomfortable, but it should never be painful.
 If you experience pain, ask your therapist to adjust your settings.